Campbell's Kingdom: Development

+Shooting

 Although the story is set in Alberta, it was too expensive to film there.
 Box wrote, "In those days dollars were very scarce, the Treasury didn't want to know and by shooting in Europe we would save a considerable amount of money that would have been spent in transporting people and equipment across the Atlantic and on to the foothills of the Rockies."
 The landscape exteriors were shot in the Italian Dolomites (Lago di Pontesei and Cortina d'Ampezzo locality Fiames) and the rest was shot at Pinewood Studios outside London.

+Filming took place in May 1957.
+"This is a big outdoor subject, although at the same time I hope it will be more subtle than that,” said Thomas during the shoot.
+“I think Dirk’s character will give the story subtlety.
+Most heroes do things so courageous and unlikely that they are often only just acceptable.
+But Dirk’s Bruce Campbell is a man with death just around the corner and what he does is done in that knowledge.”

 Betty Box says three of the cast brought their wives on location to Italy – Michael Craig, Stanley Baker and Sid James – and all three were pregnant.
+Art director Maurice Carter recalled they had to build "a cable-car which had to be capable of carrying a lorry.
+It wasn’t possible to fake it, they had to be on it and a lot of shooting was done from it.
+They took terrible risks by overloading it, although I'd built it as best I could with Italian labour — and in the snow, working in the most bitter cold."

 Reception

 Box office

 Box later wrote that the film "was released during one of Britain's worst flu epidemics – Asian flu – which didn't help at the box office" but that "overseas the movie was successful.
 We even sold it to the Russians.
 It took me an hour or two to work that one out...
 The dam bursts because the wicked capitalists in Canada use cheap cement!"

-The film was one of the most popular at the British box office in 1957.
+The film was listed in Screen magazine as one of the most popular at the British box office in 1957.

+In September 1957 Kinematograph Weekly reported the film was "in the money at the Odeon, Leicester Square, and everything points to a profitable general release.
+Dirk Bogarde, its leading man, definitely has a way with the womenfolk, be they young or old.
+And the film’s red meat is artfully flavoured and spectacularly served."

+However it is generally considered to have been a box office disappointment.
+The movie did not make the Kinematograph Weekly list of most popular films of 1957.

+Critical

+Variety called it "virtually a British western.
+It is a straightforward, virile, actionpacked yarn with ample excitement and mounting drama.
+A popular cast, headed by Dirk Bogarde, will make it a safe bet.
+Bogarde’s star value in U. S, may, however, be insufficient to earn this satisfying pic the support it merits."

+The Daily Telegraph called it "exciting popular entertainment."